bitwarden/help/_articles/importing/import-from-lastpass.md

     In many cases, you'll need to adjust for `.csv` header rows, which are not counted in many spreadsheet programs.
 It can also help to use field name (`yyyy`) and perceived character length as context clues.

-   {% callout success %}If you've having trouble locating the offending item using the data provided in the error, it may help to focus first on notes as these are frequently the cause of this error.{% endcallout %}
+   {% callout success %}If you're having trouble locating the offending item using the data provided in the error, it may help to focus first on notes as these are frequently the cause of this error.{% endcallout %}
 3. Remove the offending item from your import file, or reduce the character count.
 When reducing the character count, remember that limits are placed on **encrypted** counts, not pre-encryption counts.
 As a rule of thumb, character counts will grow between 30-50% when Bitwarden attempts to encrypt a field on import.

 ### Maximum Collections Error